-POTENTIAL IMPACT MAGNITUDE RECEPTOR SENSITIVITY Potential Impact Significance MITIGATION AND MANAGEMENT MEASURES Residual Impacts • The EPC Contractor will engage a licensed water tanker trucks and obtain relevant permits.
-Medium Prior to engaging a licensed water supply company, the EPC Contractor will determine the source of the water to be used for the Project.
-Consumption of Water Moderate Negative Water Resources Moderate • Where water is sourced from the same water supplier that nearby villagers use, the EPC Contractor will undertake sustainability assessment to ensure that the Project's water demand does not create a shortage for the local communities or drive up the price of water.
+POTENTIAL IMPACT MAGNITUDE RECEPTOR Sensitivity Potential Impact Significance MITIGATION AND MANAGEMENT MEASURES Residual Impacts • The EPC Contractor will engage a licensed water tanker trucks and obtain relevant permits.
+Prior to engaging a licensed water supply company, the EPC Contractor will determine the source of the water to be used for the Project.
+Consumption of Water Moderate Negative Water Resources Medium Moderate • Where water is sourced from the same water supplier that nearby villagers use, the EPC Contractor will undertake sustainability assessment to ensure that the Project's water demand does not create a shortage for the local communities or drive up the price of water.
 Minor • The Project workforce will be trained on ways to minimise water consumption and to ensure they understand water resources and resource efficiency.
-The grievance mechanism will allow communities to lodge any complaints or concerns regarding water issues related to the Project. • Water storage tanks, pipes, taps etc. will be inspected for leakage and repaired immediately once identified.
-Minor Negative Minor Vulnerable groups & egative women High A Minor The CLO will regularly undertake informal meetings including with women focus groups &amp; vulnerable groups to ensure that on-going stakeholder engagement is gender inclusive.
-Disproportionate impacts on vulnerable groups • The Project Company will ensure that the EPC Contractor employs a female within the social experts who will support the CLO in addressing potential gender-based violence and harassment issues.
-Negligible Implementation of mitigation and management measures provided under Community Health, Safety &amp; Security and Labour &amp; Working Conditions.
-High Minor The EPC Contractor will provide adequate training to the non-local workers in the Project, especially in terms of interaction with the local community members.
-Disruption of Local Custom Negligible Welfare of Local Negative Communities Local residents will be able to report concerns associated with loss of cultural values through the grievance mechanism.
-Negligible Negative Minor The EPC Contractor will adopt a zero-tolerance policy towards unacceptable workforce behaviors towards females or any community members i.e., sexual harassment or violence.
-Minor The grievance mechanism will be made available to the local communities i.e., community members can make verbal or written complaints at the Project security gate or request to speak to the Environmental Manager
+The grievance mechanism will allow communities to lodge any complaints or concerns regarding water issues related to the Project.
+Water storage tanks, pipes, taps etc. will be inspected for leakage and repaired immediately once identified.
+Minor Negative e i Hian • The CLO will regularly undertake informal meetings including with women focus groups & vulnerable groups to ensure that on-going stakeholder engagement is gender inclusive.
+Disproportionate impacts on vulnerable groups Minor The Project Company will ensure that the EPC Contractor employs a female within the social experts who will support the CLO in addressing potential gender-based violence and harassment issues.
+Negligible Implementation of mitigation and management measures provided under Community Health, Safety & Security and Labour & Working Conditions.
+The EPC Contractor will provide adequate training to the non-local workers in the Project, especially in terms of interaction with the local community members.
+Disruption of Local Custom Local residents will be able to report concerns associated with loss of cultural values through the grievance mechanism.
+Negligible Negative High Minor The EPC Contractor will adopt a zero-tolerance policy towards unacceptable workforce behaviors towards females or any community members i.e., sexual harassment or violence.
+Minor • The grievance mechanism will be made available to the local communities i.e., community members can make verbal or written complaints at the Project security gate or request to speak to the Environmental Manager

-POTENTIAL IMPACT MAGNITUDE RECEPTOR Sensitivity Potential Impact Significance MITIGATION AND MANAGEMENT MEASURES Residual Impacts Standalone report will be prepared to access impacts due to the land acquisition for WF and OHTL and propose compensation, livelihood restoration programs Herders at WF /farmers owners of Mediu structures along Medium Negligible The GRM process and contact details have been provided to the herder and family in accordance with the SEP.
-Negligible Negative • The EPC Contractor will clearly mark out construction areas which will be inaccessible during the construction phase of the Project.
-Land Acquisition Negligible If required, alternative access roads for the local communities will be identified before access to any of the existing roads is restricted.
+POTENTIAL IMPACT MAGNITUDE RECEPTOR Sensitivity POTENTIAL IMPACT SIGNIFICANCE MITIGATION AND MANAGEMENT MEASURES Residual Impacts Standalone report will be prepared to access impacts due to the land acquisition for WF and OHTL and propose compensation, livelihood restoration programs • The GRM process and contact details have been provided to the herder and family in accordance with the SEP. • The EPC Contractor will clearly mark out construction areas which will be inaccessible during the construction phase of the Project.
+Land Acquisition Negligible Negative Herders at WF /farmers owners of structures along Medium Negligible If required, alternative access roads for the local communities will be identified before access to any of the existing roads is restricted.
 The alternative roads must be in good condition to allow for vehicle, livestock passage and safe for walking.
-Negligible The Community Liaison Officer will notify the communities of any access restrictions. • The construction schedule will be shared with the community.
-Signs will be put in place in local languages to show the alternative access routes available to the herders and local communities once the construction areas have been demarcated.
+Negligible • The Community Liaison Officer will notify the communities of any access restrictions. • The construction schedule will be shared with the community. • Signs will be put in place in local languages to show the alternative access routes available to the herders and local communities once the construction areas have been demarcated.
 Monitoring will be conducted to ensure that the PAPs livelihoods are not impacted in the future.